 In the five tests here, a new types of candidate predictor is proposed.
 This candidate inherits the affine model from neighboring blocks and use that model to derive the motion vector at the control points of the coding block.
 The derived motion vector pair is then used as a predictor for CPMVs of the coding block.

 Tests here seems converged to constructing the MVP list with two types of predictors, inherited predictor and constructed predictor.
+And the number of predictors is 2.

 The differences among the tests are,